Table of Contents

 There is no shortage of models of the CRKT M16.
 As one of the flagship lines for the brand, you can find it in a ton of different iterations, including the rescue version.

 The M16-14ZER is designed for the emergency services field.
 It features high-visibility orange scales and a partially serrated 3.75-inch blade.
-There is a seatbelt cutter added to the flipper tab and a glass breaker at the butt.
+A seatbelt cutter is added to the flipper tab and a glass breaker at the butt.

 11. Boker Plus Rescom